SebastianSoendergaard/SimpleEventSourcing/UnderstandingEventsourcing/README.md

 My examples are implemented using my own event store implementation and compared to the original Kotlin/Axon examples I have tried to use as little magic as possible making it very clear what is going on.

+To run the project, start by running docker-compose.

+The actual implementation is located in the Cart and Cart.Tests folders.